abusayed0206/trakt-graph/README.md

 ## Features

 - Fetches your Trakt watch history via the Trakt API.
-- Generates SVG graphs in both light and dark themes, including your profile image and the Trakt logo.
+- Generates SVG graphs in both light and dark themes for:
+  - Movies only
+  - Shows only
+  - All watch history combined
+- Includes your Trakt profile image and the Trakt logo.
-- Supports customization: choose a specific year, set the week start (Sunday/Monday), and filter by movies or shows.
+- Supports customization: choose a specific year, set the week start (Sunday/Monday), and select content types.
-- Interactive tooltips: Hover over a cell to see details of items watched on that day (viewable in a browser).
+- Interactive tooltips: Hover over a cell to see details of what was watched on that day (viewable in a browser).
-- Detailed logging for debugging and monitoring.

 ## Usage